Northeast Flag Replacement

-The Northeast Flag Replacement (東北易幟 (东北易帜, Dōngběi Yìzhì)) refers to Zhang Xueliang's announcement on 29 December 1928 that all banners of the Beiyang government in Manchuria would be replaced with the flag of the Nationalist government, thus nominally uniting China under one government.
+The Northeast Flag Replacement (東北易幟 (东北易帜, Dōngběi Yìzhì)) refers to Zhang Xueliang's announcement on 29 December 1928 that all banners of the Beiyang government in Manchuria would be replaced with the flag of the Nationalist government, marking the end of the Northern Expedition, thus nominally uniting China under one government.

-Origin
+Background

 In April 1928, Chiang Kai-shek was reinstated as commander of the National Revolutionary Army, the position he previously resigned from after taking responsibility for splitting the KMT during the First Northern Expedition.
 He proceeded with the Second Northern Expedition and was approaching Beijing near the end of May.
-The Beiyang government in Beijing was forced to dissolve as a result; Zhang Zuolin abandoned Beijing to return to Manchuria and was assassinated in the Huanggutun incident by the Japanese Kwantung Army.
-However, Manchuria was still held by the Fengtian clique, which hung the banner of the Beiyang government.
-The ultimate objective of the Northern Expedition was not fully accomplished.
+The Beiyang government in Beijing was forced to dissolve as a result.
+However, the ultimate objective of the Northern Expedition was not fully accomplished since Manchuria was still held by the Fengtian clique, which hung the banner of the Beiyang government.
+Fengtian commander Zhang Zuolin abandoned Beijing to return to Manchuria and was assassinated in the Huanggutun incident by the Japanese Kwantung Army.